DofusSharp/DofusSharp/DofusSharp.DofusDb.Cli/README.md

 ```
 Description:
-  Build the search query for items.
+  Build the search query for items

 Utilisation :
   dofusdb items build-query [options]

 Options :
   --limit <limit>    Number of results to get.
-This might lead to multiple requests if the limit exceeds the API's maximum page size.
+This might lead to multiple requests if the limit exceeds the API's maximum page size
-  --skip <skip>      Number of results to skip.
+  --skip <skip>      Number of results to skip
   --select <select>  Comma separated list of fields to include in the results.
-If not specified, all fields are included.
+If not specified, all fields are included [example: --select "id,name.fr,level"]
   --sort <sort>      Comma separated list of fields to sorts the results by.
-Prefix with '-' for descending order.
+Prefix with '-' for descending order [example: --sort "-level,name.fr"]
   --filter <filter>  Comma separated list of predicates to filter the results by.
 Each predicate is made of the name of the field, an operator (=, !=, <, <=, >, >=) and the value.
-Multiple values can be separated by '|' for '=' operator (in) and for '!=' operator (not in) to match any of the values.
-Example:
+Multiple values can be separated by '|' for '=' operator (in) and for '!=' operator (not in) to match any of the values [example:
-                     --filter "level>=10,name=Excalibur"
+                     --filter "level>=10,name.fr=Razielle|Goultard"]
-  --base <base>      Base URL to use when building the query URL. [default: https://api.beta.dofusdb.fr/items/]
+  --base <base>      Base URL to use when building the query URL [default: https://api.dofusdb.fr/]
   -?, -h, --help     Show help and usage information
 ```